 - 2 tablespoons olive oil

-- 3 medium saffron milkcap (red pine) mushrooms (about 100g), diced
+- 100 g medium saffron milkcap (red pine) mushrooms, diced

 - 3 tablespoons tamari